Interactive Online Tutoring Services

 Filed under: Tutoring — Rob burchett @ 3:32 am

 Hi my name is Rob Burchett.
-I have been tutoring Math, Physics and Chemistry in York Region and Toronto for over 15 years.
+I have been tutoring Math, Physics and Chemistry in York Region and Toronto for over 18 years.
 I can tutor in person or online.
 I usually find a combination of these two works best.
-Currently, I am tutoring in person at the Thornhill Community Centre Library in Thornhill, Ontario.
+Currently, I am tutoring math for all grade levels and science up to grade 10 in person at the Thornhill Community Centre Library in Thornhill, Ontario.

-Now, I have four students a grade 11 Math student, a grade 10 Math student, a grade 7 math student and a student whom I’m reviewing grade 7,8 and 9 Math for.
+Now, I have six students; a grade 11 Math student, two grade 10 Math students, a student whom I’m reviewing grade 7,8 and 9 Math for, an online student who is going into grade 10 and a grade 10 Math and Science student.
 You can find some information in regards to my tutoring at the left under the category: Tutoring.

 I’ve had a lot of success tutoring many students over the years.
 In some cases I have been able to take students who are failing and raise their grades into the 90’s.
 I have tutored regular high school students, gifted students, students with learning disabilities and adult students.
 I can tutor a student as he is taking a course or plan ahead of time for a course he is going to take.